FAQ

 +

 Yes, for students with funding gaps.
-We can split the post-offer fee into installments aligned with your departure and scholarship release dates.
-Discussed individually on the discovery call.
+We can split the advisory fee into installments aligned with your timeline and scholarship release dates.

 Category 07